psfrolov/psfrolov.github.io/app/_posts/2015-04-17-making-boost-signals2-more-oop-friendly.md

 [Boost][url-boost] contains [Signals2][url-signals2], a
 [signal/slot][url-signal-slot] library which can serve as a basis for an observer.
-Using Signals2 as it is, however, is not so convenient in object-oriented program due to the need of manually coded _register_ and _notify_ class methods for each of signal/slot pairs.
+Using Signals2 as it is, however, is not so convenient in object‐oriented program due to the need of manually coded _register_ and _notify_ class methods for each of signal/slot pairs.
 This article suggests an _observable_ [mixin][url-mixin] which attempts to solve the outlined problem.